idiom/pftriage/README.md

 ```

-To extract a specific resource use -D with the desired offset.
+To extract a specific resource use `-D` with the desired offset.
 If you want to extract all resources pass ALL istead
  of a specific offset.

 ## Imports
-Display Import data and modules using -i or --imports.
+Display Import data and modules using `-i` or `--imports`.
 Imports which are identified as ordinals will be identified
 and include the Ordinal used.

 ```